 Councils in New South Wales are elected every four years.
-The next election for Blayney Shire is scheduled for 14 September 2024.
+The next election for the election of councillors in the Blayney Shire is scheduled for September 2028.

 At each election for Blayney Shire Council, voters elect seven Councillors for a four-year term.
 The Mayor is elected for a 2 year term by the Councillors from among their numbers.
 All residents of the area who are on the electoral roll are eligible to vote.
 Property owners who live outside of the area and rate paying lessees can also vote but must register their intention to vote on the non-residential roll.
 Voting is compulsory.